 In this article we'll investigate what's in store for the new MacBook Air, we'll evaluate whether a new MacBook Air will launch in 2021, and we'll take a look at the anticipated features and improvements.

-As per Gurman's report the new MacBook Air could arrive in the second half of 2021, but the launch could be pushed back to 2022.
+As per Gurman's Bloomberg report from January 2021 the new MacBook Air could arrive in the second half of 2021, but the launch could be pushed back to 2022.

-Gurman isn't the only person predicting an MacBook Air update.
-TFI Securities analyst Ming-Chi Kuo has predicted that a new, more "affordable" MacBook Air will launch in 2022.
+TFI Securities analyst Ming-Chi Kuo also predicts that a new, more "affordable" MacBook Air will launch in 2022.

-We wouldn't expect to see a new MacBook Air before October 2021, October being the month when Apple tends to present new consumer-focused Macs.
+We certainly wouldn't expect to see a new MacBook Air before October 2021, October being the month when Apple tends to present new consumer-focused Macs.
 Alternatively a March 2022 launch would correspond to the early-2020 MacBook Air update.
+Indeed, Apple is said to be affected by component shortages which could see the next round of MacBooks delayed.
+Global chip shortages mean Apple's iPad and MacBook delayed.

 If you don't want to wait to buy a new MacBook Air you can find the best deals right now here: Best MacBook Air deals.

-According to the Gurman report this new laptop will be positioned as a higher-end version of the current MacBook Air with the current models remaining on sale.
+According to the Bloomberg report this new laptop will be positioned as a higher-end version of the current MacBook Air with the current models remaining on sale.

 The current MacBook Air is priced as follows.